 If you’re like me and love upcoming book releases, I’m sure you’ll appreciate this list of all the most anticipated new book releases.
 I am constantly updating it to keep you as informed as possible.
 Make sure you come back every now and then to keep up to date.

 Just to make things more interesting, I’ll leave up the lists for the previous months in the year.
 I’ll keep you informed on the latest book releases in 2020 and 2021 plus the ones you may have missed from earlier in 2020.

-My goal is to keep up up to date with the latest upcoming books of 2020 and into 2021.
+My goal is to keep up to date with the latest upcoming books of 2020 and into 2021.
 I’ll share with you books from across all genres.
-Pretty Mess Reading will be your one stop shop for all things books.
+Pretty Mess Reading will be your one-stop shop for all things books.
 Take a look ahead at all the upcoming book releases this year.
 Find out what the most-anticipated upcoming book releases are in the coming months.

 Release dates are subject to change.
 If you are an author and have an upcoming release, please send me an email here and I will add it to the list.